UNICEF NOVA cover — child wearing AR glasses on a city street

 Global burden

-Road traffic injuries are the leading cause of death for children ages 5 to 12, with nearly 220,000 lives lost every year, more than 600 each day.
-These incidents disproportionately affect children in low and middle income countries where road safety infrastructure is limited.
+Road traffic injuries are the leading cause of death for children ages 5 to 12.
+Nearly 220,000 lives lost every year, mostly in countries where road safety infrastructure is limited.

 Preventable injuries

-More than 1,600 children and adolescents die daily from preventable injuries, and traffic crashes remain the single largest contributor.
-Many of these incidents are linked to unsafe walking conditions, poor visibility, and limited protective infrastructure near schools and neighborhoods.
+More than 1,600 children and adolescents die daily from preventable injuries.
+Most are tied to unsafe walking conditions and lack of protective infrastructure near schools.

 Parental concerns

-In the United States, 1 in 5 parents have never allowed their teen to travel alone.
-Parents cite traffic danger, unfamiliar routes, and potential abductions, which highlights the tension between supporting independence and ensuring safety.
+1 in 5 US parents have never allowed their teen to travel alone, citing traffic, unfamiliar routes, and abduction fears.

 AR guidance for children, safety controls for parents